RealVNC is a registered Private Limited Company.

 VAT, where applicable, is included in the price.

-Customers in the European Union have the right to withdraw from the purchase within seven working days of the day after the date the item is delivered.
+Customers have the right to withdraw from the purchase within seven working days of the day after the date the item is delivered.
 This applies to all products except for software which has been downloaded.
 All other refunds will be given at the discretion of the Company Management.

 The use of RealVNC services is governed by these Terms and Conditions.